emilelampe/maestros/README.md

 stratification_report(y, y_train, y_test, labels=labels)
 ```

-A lower mean difference is a better stratified set.
-A mean of 0 is perfectly stratified set.
+The label distribution shows the percentage of class '1' samples of the complete, training, (validation) and test set.
+The difference shows how much the distribution of a set differs from that of the complete set.
+A mean difference closer to 0 is a better stratified set.

 ```
 Label distribution: